 It teaches us how the U.S. government overlooked the medical benefits of cannabis and instead used it as a propaganda tool to push political agendas nationwide.
 Many decision-makers throughout American history have ignored the science surrounding cannabis, and this cannabis Netflix special shows us why.

 Plus, how could you not love a cannabis documentary starring Snoop Dogg?
+For that reason alone, it gets votes as one of the best Netflix weed documentaries.
 Grass Is Greener uses celebrity accounts of cannabis use to show us just how normal the plant has become in everyday society, despite the government’s continued attempts to minimize the benefits of cannabis on a national scale.